awsdocs/amazon-sagemaker-developer-guide/doc_source/notebooks-create-custom-kernel.md

 # Create a Custom Kernel<a name="notebooks-create-custom-kernel"></a>

 You can create a custom kernel in any of the SageMaker images\.
-The kernel will display in the SageMaker Studio Launcher when the SageMaker image that hosts the kernel is chosen\.
+The kernel will display in the Amazon SageMaker Studio Launcher when the SageMaker image that hosts the kernel is chosen\.
 The kernel will also display in the **Select Kernel** dialog when changing a notebook's kernel\.

 Conda must be installed in the SageMaker image in order to create the kernel\.
 The `Data Science` SageMaker image comes with Conda preinstalled\.
 To create a kernel in any of the other SageMaker images, you must first install Conda\.
 For more information, see [Conda Installation](https://conda.io/projects/conda/en/latest/user-guide/install/index.html)\.